evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 The program keeps the following information in memory.

 1. The `initialConditions` object contains the initial values for the velocity and position.
 We start the simulation by moving the box to the right and then let it go.
-Therefore, the initial position is *1* and velocity is zero.
+Therefore, the initial position is *1* and the velocity is zero.

-2. The `state` object keeps the current position and velocity as the system evolves through time.
+2. The `state` object keeps the *current* position and velocity as the system evolves through time.

 3. The `deltaT` variable stores the length of the time increment equal to 16 milliseconds.
 This tells the program by how much the time changes between frames.
 The value is used it to calculate the velocity and position of the box.